RuanCampello/orpheus/README.md

 > desktop app, the web client or the Spotify Daemon

-Checkout the Spotify Daemon [here](https://github.com/Spotifyd/spotifyd).
+Check out the Spotify Daemon [here](https://github.com/Spotifyd/spotifyd).